 Next, read aloud a story with an ocean setting.
 The Magic School Bus on the Ocean Floor by Joanna Cole or A Swim Through the Sea by Kristin Joy Pratt are good options.
-(See Resource List at the end of the lesson plan for other suggested titles.)
+(See the Resources tab for other suggested titles.)
 When the story is over, ask the students to think of new words or concepts from the book that describe the setting where the story took place or where the main character lived.
 Add each of these to the sensory lists.

 Point out to students that some of the words on their list describe life in the ocean, where the main character(s) of the story live, and some of them describe life near the ocean, where people can live or visit.
 Have students identify which words belong in each category.
 At the top of the chart, write the word "In" in blue marker (to symbolize water) and the word "Near" in green marker (to symbolize land).
 Then have children take turns using the blue marker to circle words that pertain to life in the ocean and the green marker to circle words that pertain to life near the ocean.